Tencent/TenDBCluster-TSpider/Documentation/re-book/grant-en.md

 # TenDB Cluster Account Management
-The grammer of ccount management is the same as ordinary MySQL.
+The grammar of ccount management is the same as ordinary MySQL.
 There is no much difference in use.
 <font color="#dd0000">Note： </font>
 >ddl_execute_by_ctl=0
 Execute the grant statement on the TSpider node, only grant for current node,  which is no difference from ordinary MySQL.